fraenkel-lab/OmicsIntegrator/README.md

 formatted for our code).

 A sample configuration file, `a549/tgfb_forest.cfg` is supplied.
-The user can change the values included in this file directly or can supply their own similarly formatted file.
-If the -c option is not included in the command line the program will attempt to read `conf.txt`.
-The parameters `w`, `b`, and `D` must be set in this file.
+The user can change the values included in this file or can supply their own similarly formatted file.
+Unlike Garnet, the Forest configuration file name must be preceded with `-c` or `--conf=`.
+If the `-c` argument is not included in the command line the program will attempt to read the default `conf.txt`.
+The parameters `w`, `b`, and `D` must be set in the configuration file.
 Optional parameters `mu`, `garnetBeta`, `noise`, `g`, and `r` may also be included.

 ```